aipixel/AEMatter/README.md

 Due to differences in data set preparation, the quantitative results on Distinction-646 and Semantic Image Matting are not shown.

 ## Training
 We provide the script `train.py`  for training.
 You should modify the `dataset.py` file to set the data paths.
+The training and testing code appears to have numerical instability issues when executed on GPUs with PyTorch 2.0.
+This problem can be alleviated by modifying the order of the norm layers in AEAL.
+We have provided a PyTorch 2.0 branch, but it has not been trained or evaluated.

 ## Evaluation
 We provide the script `eval.py`  for evaluation.